francoisverbeek/pysunsynkweb/README.md

 ## License

-`sunsynk-web` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`pysunsynkweb` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.